cwhittaker1000/environmental_surveillance_modelling/README.md

-# Modelling Environmental Surveillance and Detection of Pathogens During Early Spread
+# Modelling Environmental Surveillance and Detection of Pathogens During Early Stage Spread

 ## Overview
-This repository contains code for a modeling framework simulating an epidemic caused by a novel pathogen, and its detection in environmental samples using metagenomic sequencing for reference-free detection.
+This repository contains code for a modeling framework simulating an epidemic caused by a novel pathogen and its detection in environmental samples using metagenomic sequencing for reference-free detection.

 ## Repo Contents
 - [analysis](./analysis): Code specifying the model and enabling users to run/simulate from the model.